 2.

-PT: Subducting plates mark most of the ring of fire.
-[Table 4 on page 161 gives 15 reasons why plates have not subducted.]
+PT: Subducting plates mark most of the Ring of Fire.
 The southern Pacific is complex.

 3.